- David Goulet on Monstro Bizarro: ‘Valley of the Sasquatch’ Movie News

 James has been fascinated with monsters and all things scary since the age of three.
 Growing up in Toronto during the ’70s and ’80s, he fed his insatiable appetite for horror with a steady diet of Hilarious House of Frightenstein and Saturday afternoon TV matinees of Universal, Hammer and Amicus flicks – all while eating too many bowls of Count Chocula, Boo Berry and Franken Berry.
 An avid collector of monster figures, model kits, vintage board games, books, records, comics and movie posters James spends his spare time searching for that next item to add to his eclectic and ever-growing collection of horror ephemera.
-He is the recent recipient of a 2010 Rondo Hatton Award for his interview with genre legend Christopher Lee for Rue Morgue’s 100th Issue.
+He is the recipient of the 2010 Rondo Hatton Award for Best Interview for his in-depth conversation with genre legend Christopher Lee, which appeared in Rue Morgue's 100th Issue.

 View James' RSS Feed